 Read Now ● Read Forever.

-Throughout 2019 the full poster will be revealed one panel at a time.
-Each individual illustration will be available to print and distribute to children, teens, and book lovers everywhere.
-Find us on any social media platform using #BookWeek100 to be the first to know whose art is unveiled next!
+Throughout 2019 the full poster was revealed one panel at a time.
+Each individual illustration is available to print and distribute to children, teens, and book lovers everywhere.
+Find us on any social media platform using #BookWeek100!

-To be revealed one panel at a time.
-Once all panels are revealed the full PDF of the poster will be available for download.
+Was revealed one panel at a time.
+All panels are revealed and the poster is available for download.

 Download and print a “mini-poster” featuring the art of each collaborative poster panel as we reveal them.